Welcome To Our Blog

 CEO, Nuvepro

-According to Britannica, “Technical education is the academic and vocational preparation of students for jobs involving applied science and modern technology.”
+According to Britannica, “Technical education is the academic and vocational preparation of students for jobs involving applied science and modern technology.

 When the world suffered a daunting pandemic, there came challenges in providing education online.
 The new way of teaching has a continued shifting educational landscape which mostly involves hands-on learning, especially in engineering education.
 Even the definition of laboratories in a school setup has changed.
-Labs now do not necessarily mean physics or chemistry labs in the school campus but using virtual labs in their computer systems to design, analyze, and build practically.
+Labs now do not necessarily mean physics or chemistry labs on the school campus but use virtual labs in their computer systems to design, analyze, and build practically.
 Curriculums in technical education (STEM courses) and engineering courses now focus on hands-on practice.

 “I hear and I forget;